Stocks pull back from their latest all-time highs on Wall Street

-The S&P 500 fell 0.5% a day after climbing to a record high.
-The benchmark index is set to end August about 2%, which would be its fourth straight month of gains.
+The S&P 500 fell 0.7% a day after climbing to a record high.
+The benchmark index is set to end August up 1.9%, which would be its fourth straight month of gains.

 Losses in technology weighed on the market, offsetting gains in health care and other sectors.